Ballistic missile submarine: Trident and Typhoon submarines

-Both the United States and the Soviet Union commissioned larger SSBNs designed for new missiles in 1981.
+Both the United States and the Soviet Union commissioned larger submarines designed for new missiles in 1981.
 The American large SSBN was the Ohio class, also called the "Trident submarine", with the largest SSBN armament ever of 24 missiles, initially Trident I but built with much larger tubes for the Trident II (D-5) missile, which entered service in 1990.
 The entire class was converted to use Trident II by the early 2000s.
 When the USS Ohio commenced sea trials in 1980, two US Benjamin Franklin-class SSBNs had their missiles removed to comply with SALT treaty requirements; the remaining eight were converted to attack submarines (SSN) by the end of 1982.
 These were all in the Pacific, and the Guam SSBN base was disestablished; the first several Ohio-class boats used new Trident facilities at Naval Submarine Base Bangor, Washington.
-Eighteen Ohio-class boats were commissioned by 1997, four of which were converted as cruise missile submarines (SSGN) in the 2000s to comply with START I treaty requirements.
+Eighteen Ohio-class boats were commissioned by 1997, four of which were converted to cruise missile submarines (SSGN) in the 2000s to comply with START I treaty requirements.

-The Soviet large SSBN was the Project 941 Akula, more famously known as the Typhoon class (and not to be confused with the Project 971 Shchuka attack submarine, called "Akula" by NATO).
-The Typhoons were the largest submarines ever built at 48,000 tons submerged.
+The Soviet large nuclear ballistic missile submarine was the Project 941 Akula, more famously known as the Typhoon class (and not to be confused with the Project 971 Shchuka attack submarine, called "Akula" by NATO).
+The Typhoons were the largest submarines ever built, at 48,000 tons submerged (more than 2½ times the displacement of the Ohio-class).
 They were armed with 20 of the new R-39 Rif (SS-N-20) missiles.
 Six Typhoons were commissioned 1981–1989.

-The United Kingdom commissioned the in 1985, to carry the Trident II missile.
+The United Kingdom commissioned the 15,600-ton Vanguard-class submarine in 1985, to carry up to 16 Trident II missiles.
+France commissioned in 1997 the 12,600-ton Triomphant-class submarine, equipped with up to 16 French-made M45 missiles.